Trump Denies Allegations Of Secret Ties, Collusion Between Campaign And Russia

 Top U.S. intelligence officials have briefed leaders in Washington about an explosive — but unverified — document that alleges collusion between Russia and President-elect Donald Trump, NPR has learned.

-The brief, which NPR has seen but not independently verified, was given by Senate Armed Services Committee chairman John McCain to FBI director Jim Comey on Dec.
-9. Details from it have been part of presentations by Comey and other intelligence leaders to Trump, President Barack Obama and key leaders in Congress.
+The brief, which NPR has seen but not independently verified, was given by Senate Armed Services Committee Chairman John McCain to FBI Director James Comey on Dec.
+9. Details from it have been part of presentations by Comey and other intelligence leaders to Trump, President Obama and key leaders in Congress.

 On Tuesday night, Trump denied the report in a Twitter post that didn't even allude to the reports.